tschuy/hiking-by-transit/marin/getting-to-marin.md

 ### Muir Woods Shuttle

-The Muir Woods Shuttle runs **weekends and holidays only** from the Larkspur Landing Ferry Terminal to the main Visitor Center of Muir Woods National Monument. *2025 service on the Muir Woods Shuttle starts April 5.* For more information, [visit the Muir Woods Shuttle website »](https://gomuirwoods.com/muir/shuttleParkingInfo)
+The Muir Woods Shuttle runs from March to October **weekends and holidays** from the Larkspur Landing Ferry Terminal, and June to August **weekdays (except holidays)** from the Sausalito Ferry Terminal to the main Visitor Center of Muir Woods National Monument.
+For more information, to check availability, and reserve a spot on the shuttle, [visit the Muir Woods Shuttle website »](https://gomuirwoods.com/muir/shuttleParkingInfo)

+**Larkspur Landing (weekends)**

 There is an hourly connection possible from the East Bay.